jdgoldie/vagrant/README.md

 * hosts
     * modifies `/etc/hosts` to include configured VMs
     * supplies `hosts` file for use with host OS
+* mongo
+    * installs the mongodb package from the 10gen repo

+#### Cluster Definition DSL

+A lightweight cluster definition DSL is defined in `util/cluster`.
+It allows a cluster of VMs to be defined in a single, simple, standard Vagrantfile.
+See the tomcatCluster documentation for an example of how to define a cluster.

 #### tomcatCluster